-- Send feedback to help me update this book, and I will take your suggestions into consideration on next release. - if you enjoy this work please consider donating a small amount to my paypal account on info@lucapiovesan.it or buy one of my albums (you may contact me for details).
-This work is the culmination of hundreds of hours thinking, writing and recording, and years of experience.
+- Send feedback to help me update this book, and I will take your suggestions into consideration on next release. - if you enjoy this work please consider donating a small amount to my paypal account on info@lucapiovesan.it or buy one of my albums (more details in my website).
+This work is the culmination of hundreds of hours thinking, writing and recording, and 30 years of experience.
 I would be very grateful for your help. - Lastly, spread the word to your composer and musician friends!